10 Operations and Analytics

 seed = 714,

-Line-length data looks different than scan data.
-It looks different because this data would have been collected manually by counting the number of people in line every minute.
+Line-length data looks a little different.
+This data would have been collected manually by counting the number of people in line every minute.
 This data is also confounded by the fact that while four people may be in line, only one may order.
 Likewise, one person may be ordering for more than one person.
 When data has quirks, try to write them down.
 You’ll have to explain them to someone at some point.

 #-----------------------------------------------------------------